smile-group/Smile-PDFParser/README.md

 # Smile-PDFParser
-A simple parser tool for parsing the pdf documents to txt.
+A simple parser tool for parsing pdf documents to txt.